justin0979/basic_ms_blog/README.md

 # Simple Blog using basic microservice style

 Known issues I've run into are towards the bottom of this file.
+For `docker-compose` used in arch linux, `network_mode: "host"` has been giving unsolved issues below.

 This is the first basic project from Stephen Grider's [Microservices with Node JS and React](https://www.udemy.com/course/microservices-with-node-js-and-react/)